Table of Contents

 How to leverage first-party data in order to benefit your business?

-It is time to dive into details and see how exactly one can take advantage of the first-party data and where to start.
+It is time to dive into details and see how to take advantage of the first-party data and where to start.

 Where to collect it?

 - Apps.
-Apps users show higher engagement rates and can give valuable insights into their preferences and customer behavior.
+App users show higher engagement rates and can give valuable insights into their preferences and customer behavior.

 - Subscriptions, emails, and SMS.
 The intel on who clicked your links, subscribed or unsubscribed, can equip you with a better understanding of your target audience.

 - CRM.
-Researching your customer’s history can explain a lot of patterns and help with personalization.
+Researching your customer’s history can explain many patterns and help with personalization.

 - Customer Support.
 Negative feedback is still feedback; this valuable data is often overlooked, but intel from the call centers and help desks is a powerful fuel for building better audience understanding.

 - Social media and polls.
-Facebook, Instagram, Twitter, and all other kinds of social platforms are helpful sources of intel.
+Facebook, Instagram, X (former Twitter), and other social platforms are helpful sources of intel.
 Studying feedback online and asking customers directly can bring a lot of relevant first-hand data.

 How to collect it?